The Right Balance of Theory and Research Practice

 SSW 6446.
 Comparative Social Work Practice Models

 This course explores the evolution and development of macro practice in the United States with an emphasis on the use of methods of community organization and policy practice in social work.
-Course content will include a conceptual history of macro practice, including the unique role of macro practice methods in carrying out the mission of the social work profession.
+These distinct methods, as well as different practice models associated with them, will be considered in the context of the social work profession and practice.
+Course content will include a conceptual history of macro practice within social work, including the unique role of macro practice methods in carrying out the mission of the social work profession.
 Attention is given to how different social, economic, and political theories have influenced macro practice.
 Particular emphasis is placed on the impact of macro practice on historically marginalized and oppressed groups and in addressing social problems.

 You will use elective credits to meet the requirement for six credits of advanced work in a related or supporting area appropriate to your plan of study.
 These courses must be advanced work outside the major field of study.
 You are expected to take elective courses in other relevant UConn schools or departments, including Allied Health, Business, Economics, Family Studies, History, Political Science, Psychology, Education, Sociology, Law and Medicine.
 Courses are selected on the basis of their contribution to a unifying theme in your scholarship.